 It’s easy to add a table of contents to an ebook.
 But how do you add an ebook index to a digital book?

-For print books, you can create an index easily and automatically with most word processors.
+For print books, you can create one easily and automatically with most word processors.
 It will be in alphabetical order with page references.

 But an ebook doesn’t have page numbers, so you need to create a hyperlinked index.

-When a reader clicks on an ebook index entry, it will take them to the word or phrase in the text.
+When a reader clicks on an ebook index entry, it will take them to the word or phrase in the book.

 Add an ebook index

-A table of contents is easy to create.
+A table of contents is very easy to create.

 If you use headings such as Heading 2 for your chapter titles, you can insert an automatic table of contents.